who we are…

 - We are always looking for volunteers to support us in ways of board leadership, youth mentorship, resource development (FUNdraising), and amplifying our advocacy initiatives.

 - We love seeing individuals with lived experiences surviving systems join our team.
 So bring your authentic professional self to work!
 We offer a flexible 4-day/32 hour workweek/hybrid schedule, paid holidays & self-care days, free dental, employer-contribution towards medical and vision insurance, 30-day paid sabbatical, retire pay, as well as vehicle and technology allowance.
-Employees earn over 150 hours of PTO in their first year.
+Employees receive over 350 hours of PTO in their first year.
 In addition to quarterly incentives and wellness perks (massages, facials, manicure, pedicures, etc.).
 We provide free continuing education hours, professional development training, peer mentorship, clinical licensure supervision, and growth opportunities.
 Compensation for any open position will be no less than $25.00 per hour.

 - We can’t fulfill our mission’s work of inspiring her pathway towards sustainable success without monetary investments from our community members, like YOU!
 Investments made to our Sisterhood goes directly to inspiring those who we serve and are fully tax deductible.